Skip to content

 • Clinical risk issues, such as documentation and consent

-Many of our education and training sessions and other learning events are eligible for Continuing Professional Development (CPD) credits.
+Many of the education and training sessions and other learning events are eligible for Continuing Professional Development (CPD) credits.

 Clinical Risk Insights is the regular newsletter issued by the Clinical Risk Unit of the State Claims Agency for health and social care workers in Ireland.
 View past editions here.

-We produce and disseminate a range of guidance documents, articles, notifications and reports for the health and social care services to enhance learning, for example, Patient Safety Notifications and Clinical Risk Insights.
-These are often published on our State Authority Learning and Events hub, as well as being issued directly to stakeholders.
+We produce and disseminate a range of guidance documents, articles, notifications and reports for the health and social care services to enhance learning, for example, Patient Safety Notifications, Clinical Risk Educational Video Series and Clinical Risk Insights.
+These are published on our State Authority Learning and Events hub, as well as being issued directly to stakeholders.

 We hold various general education and training events annually, such as seminars and webinars.
 These events are of broad interest to a range of health and social care personnel and other stakeholders.